MickeyObas/MickeyObas/README.md

 ## When I'm not programming
 Besides frequently being hunched over my workspace mashing away at my keyboard, I'm also a writer.
 I enjoy writing all sorts of stuff, but my preference however- is creative writing.
 There's also me being a retired-ish competitive gamer.
 Other hobbies include, well, gaming, sports (football & basketball to be precise), singing, watching anime, reading all sorts of books and much much more.

+> Final Note

+I have an awfully long way to go before I reach the goal(s) I have burned into my brain, but I simply will/can not stop till I get there.
+Excited to learn and improve throughout this journey!